Types of Degrees General Architecture Majors Are Getting

 At the countrywide level, the racial-ethnic distribution of architecture majors is as follows:

-Americans aren’t the only ones with an interest in Architecture.
-About 21.9% of those with this major are international students.
+Students from other countries are interested in Architecture, too.
+About 12.2% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea